Unbound

 Use Cases

-• Discover all AI coding agents installed across your engineering org with a single CLI command.
+• Discover all AI coding agents installed across your engineering org with a single CLI command in under 5 minutes.

 • Enforce policies that block, warn, or require approval on high-risk agent actions like destructive terminal commands.